 No Refund or compensation will be made or given for any unused air tickets, hotel accommodation, services or any other feature of the holiday.

-The Original Everest Marathon uses one in-country flight, the return from Kathmandu to Lukla.
+The Original Everest Marathon uses two in-country flights, the return from Kathmandu to Lukla.
 This is financially protected by the ATOL scheme.
-You will receive an ATOL Certificate for this flight on or before 30th August 2019.
+You will receive an ATOL Certificate for this flight after you have paid your deposit.

 For more information about financial protection and the ATOL Certificate go to: www.atol.org.uk/ATOLCertificate